-11. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENT

-On April 6, 2009, the Board of Directors passed a resolution to suspend payment of the quarterly cash dividend on the Preferred Stock scheduled for May 1, 2009.
+On October 19, 2009, the Board of Directors decided not to declare the payment of the quarterly cash dividend on the Preferred Stock scheduled for November 1, 2009.
 To the extent that any dividends payable on the Preferred Stock are not paid the unpaid dividends are accumulated.
 The Board of Directors will continue to evaluate the payment of a quarterly cash dividend on a quarterly basis.
 If the Company fails to pay an aggregate amount equal to at least six quarterly dividends (whether or not consecutive) on the Preferred Stock, the size of the Company's Board of Directors will be increased by two members and the holders of the Preferred Stock, voting separately as a class, will have the right to vote to fill the two vacancies created thereby until the Company pays all accumulated but unpaid dividends, at which time such the size of the Company's Board of Directors will be decreased by two members and the Directors appointed by the Preferred Stock holders will resign.